A Human-Grounded Evaluation Benchmark for Local Explanations of Machine Learning: Introduction

-With the recent and continuing advancements in robust deep neural networks, the prominence of machine learning and artificial intelligence models is growing for automated decision-making support and especially in critical areas such as financial analysis, medical management systems, military planning, and autonomous systems.
-In such cases, human experts, operators, and decision makers can take advantage of new machine learning techniques to assist in taking real-world actions.
-In order to do so, however, these people need to be able to trust and understand the machine outputs, predictions, and recommendations.
-Unlike shallow machine learning models that can be interpretable and easier to understand in terms of classification logic, deep learning models are significantly more complex and often considered as black-box models due to their poor transparency and understandability.
+With the recent and continuing advancements in robust deep neural networks (DNN), the prominence of machine learning techniques for automated decision-making is growing.
+In such cases, human experts, operators, and decision-makers can also take advantage of advanced machine learning techniques to account for latent features and assist in taking real-world actions.
+However, because of the disparity between the sense-making process in humans and the computational feature learning of machine learning models, people require model transparency to be able to understand and trust machine learning models.
+Thus, for more effective human-AI collaboration, advancements in model explainability are needed to support human understanding.
+This is the primary goal of recent interdisciplinary research thrusts in \textit{Explainable Artificial Intelligence} (XAI).
+While a multi-faceted topic, the ultimate goal is for people to understand machine models, and it is therefore essential to involve human feedback and reasoning as a requisite component for design and evaluation of XAI systems~\cite{mohseni2019survey}.